Kunthive/Crypto/public/newsletters/CR-State of Lens Protocol 2023 Annual Onchain Report.md

-# MR PRO | State of Lens Protocol: 2023 Annual Onchain Report
+# State of Lens Protocol: 2023 Annual Onchain Report

 ## A New Engagement Feature is Reshaping Social Media